p-org/P/README.md

  [![Build Status](https://dev.azure.com/planguage/p/_apis/build/status/p-org.P)](https://dev.azure.com/planguage/p/_build/latest?definitionId=1)
 ![GitHub Action (Build using .NET Core)](https://github.com/p-org/P/workflows/GitHub%20Action%20(Build%20using%20.NET%20Core)/badge.svg)

 P is a language for asynchronous event-driven programming.
 P allows the programmer to specify the system as a collection of interacting state machines, which communicate with each other using events.
 P unifies modeling and programming into one activity for the programmer.
-Not only can a P program be compiled into executable code, but it can also be validated using systematic testing.
+Not only can a P program be compiled into executable code, but it can also be systematically tested using Model Checking.
 P has been used to implement and validate the USB device driver stack that ships with Microsoft Windows 8 and Windows Phone.
-P is also suitable for the design and implementation of networked, embedded, and distributed systems.
+P is currently being used extensively inside Amazon (AWS) for model checking complex distributed systems.

 Publications
 ==========================================================